John Strecche Canon of Kenilworth by Geoffrey Hilton published 2004 by the author at Kenilworth

 parchment and ink, for example (which occupies much of chapter 6) is a good example of Hilton’s

-record office in Warwick – so we may fairly expect more on Strecche, medieval Kenilworth and
+office in Warwick – so we may fairly expect more on Strecche, medieval Kenilworth and perhaps even

 Robin Jenkins